Sendible insights How to Get More Views on TikTok: A Complete Guide for Brands and Creators

 This text analysis helps the algorithm categorise your video accurately and show it to users genuinely interested in similar content topics.

-Your username and profile description play critically important roles in helping users find your account through search functionality.
+Your username and profile description play critical roles in helping users find your account through search.

 Choose a username that's easy to remember and clearly reflects your brand or niche.
 Include relevant keywords whenever possible, without appearing spammy or unnatural.